percona/percona-postgresql-operator/source/ReleaseNotes/Kubernetes-Operator-for-PostgreSQL-RN1.1.0.rst

 Release Highlights
 ================================================================================

-* A Kubernetes-native horizontal scaling capability was added to the Custom Resource to unblock Horizontal Pod Autoscaler and KEDA usage
+* :ref:`A Kubernetes-native horizontal scaling<operator-scale>` capability was added to the Custom Resource to unblock Horizontal Pod Autoscaler and Kubernetes Event-driven Autoscaling (KEDA) usage
-* Smart Upgarde functionality along with the Version Service allows users to automatically get the latest version of the software compatible with the Operator and apply it safely.
+* The :ref:`Smart Upgarde functionality<operator-update-smartupdates>` along with the technical preview of the Version Service allows users to automatically get the latest version of the software compatible with the Operator and apply it safely
+* Percona Distribution for PostgreSQL Operator now supports PostgreSQL 14

 New Features
 ================================================================================

-* :jirabug:`K8SPG-101`: Add support for Kubernetes horizontal scaling
+* :jirabug:`K8SPG-101`: Add support for Kubernetes horizontal scaling to set the number of Replicas dynamically via the ``kubectl scale`` command or Horizontal Pod Autoscaler
 * :jirabug:`K8SPG-77`: Add support for PostgreSQL 14 in the Operator
-* :jirabug:`K8SPG-75`: Add possibility to change passwords via secrets
+* :jirabug:`K8SPG-75`: :ref:`Manage Operator’s system users<users>` hrough a single Secret resource even after cluster creation
-* :jirabug:`K8SPG-71`: Add Smart Upgrade functionality
+* :jirabug:`K8SPG-71`: Add Smart Upgrade functionality to automate Percona Distribution for PostgreSQL upgrades

 Improvements
 ================================================================================

-* :jirabug:`K8SPG-96`: PMM container should not cause the crash of the whole database Pod if pmm-agent is not working properly
+* :jirabug:`K8SPG-96`: PMM container does not cause the crash of the whole database Pod if pmm-agent is not working properly
-* :jirabug:`K8SPG-86`: The Operator is now certified to run on Openshift.
-Openshift certification provides guarantee to Enterprise users that our Operator is production ready and can safely run on Openshift.
-This improvement does not require code changes, but pass through a rigorous certification process.

 Bugs Fixed
 ================================================================================